sysrel/PROMPT/PROMPT_examples/global_settings/modelFuncsWithAsm/README.txt

-Example about Global Settings, null return CHOICE
+Example about Global Settings, modeling functions with inline assembly

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt